redteam-project/bq-nvd/README.md

 # BigQuery National Vulnerability Database Mirror (bq-nvd)

+**Note that this repository has been deprecated.
+This project is now maintained at [github.com/bq-nvd/bq-nvd](https://github.com/bq-nvd/bq-nvd).**

 This project mirrors the [National Vulnerability Database](https://nvd.nist.gov/) (NVD) in Google Cloud BigQuery.

 Why would you want to do this?
 While the NVD's website has nice query features, there are advantages to having the entirety of NVD in a SQL-compliant data warehouse.
 This also enables you to join the NVD dataset with other datasets.